Reading to toddlers is crucial for language development. However, there is a right and a wrong way to do it. Find out how below!

 Why?
 Predicting is a powerful language/literacy skill that will help with comprehension in school.

 Enjoy all the vocabulary "help" you have from books.
-Books contain visuals, context clues, and many repetitions of new vocabulary words as you re-read the same book.
-These are all key components when learning a new vocabulary.
+Books contain visuals, context clues, and many repetitions of new vocabulary words.
+These are all key components when learning a new vocabulary word.

 Use lots of adjectives.
 Relate the new word to something your toddler knows.
 Point to the object throughout the day so your child practices the vocabulary word in multiple settings.

 Why?
-Vocabulary development is important for SOOOO many reasons.
-Reading, writing, speaking and listening abilities to name a few...
+Vocabulary development is important for many reasons such as reading, writing, speaking and listening development.

 Check out our favorite books for toddlers here.